-Geometry - Congruence Geometry - Congruence Experiment with transformations in the plane.
+Geometry - Congruence Experiment with transformations in the plane.
 G.CO.1.
 Know precise definitions of angle, circle, perpendicular line, parallel line, and line segment, based on the undefined notions of point, line, distance along a line, and distance around a circular arc.
 EEG-CO.1.
 Recognize the attributes of perpendicular lines, parallel lines, and line segments, angles, and circles.
 Level IV AA Students will: EEG-CO.1.
 Compare attributes of perpendicular lines, parallel lines, line segments, angles, and circles.
 Ex.
 Draw examples of perpendicular lines, parallel lines, line segments, angles, and circles.
 Ex.
-How are lines and line segments different?
-Ex.
 How are lines and circles similar?
 Ex.
 How are parallel and perpendicular lines similar?
 How are they different?
+Level II AA Students will: EEG-CO.1.
+Describe the attributes of perpendicular lines, parallel lines, line segments, angles, and circles.
+Ex.
+How are parallel and perpendicular lines similar?
+How are they different?
 Level III AA Students will: EEG-CO.1.
 Describe the attributes of perpendicular lines, parallel lines, line segments, angles, and circles.
 Ex.
-Draw examples of?
-Ex.
 Which shape represents perpendicular? + O Ex.
 Given a grid on a floor with masking tape, identify parallel lines.
 Ex.
 Given a map, identify a road that runs somewhat perpendicular to another road.
 Level II AA Students will: EEG-CO.1.
 Recognize the attributes of lines, circles, and angles with equivalent measure.
 Ex.
 Recognize line, circle, and angles (e.g., circles are round).
 Ex.
 Put two objects next to each other and determine which is longer.
 Ex.
 Draw a line, a circle, or an angle.
 Level I AA Students will: EEG-CO.1.
 Manipulate lines and shapes (e.g., circle, square, triangle).
 Ex.
 Point to a line.
-Ex.
-Align two objects side-by-side.
-Ex.
-Move an object in a straight line.Ex.
-Sort shapes into groups by name.Ex.
-Find objects in the environment that represent / model circles, squares, or triangles.
+X. Move an objects in a straight line.
+X. Move an object in a straight line.
+X. Move an object in a straight line.
+X. Sort shapes into groups by name.
+X. Find objects in the environment that represent / model circles, squares, or triangles.
 G-CO.2.
 Represent transformations in the plane using, e.g., transparencies and geometry software; describe transformations as functions that take points in the plane as inputs and give other points as outputs.
 Compare transformations that preserve distance and angle to those that do not (e.g., translation versus horizontal stretch).
 EEG-CO.2.
 Not Applicable The Extended Standards Educator Committee determined there are no real-world applications for this standard that are appropriate for this population and/or they have been covered in previous standards.
 (See EEF-CO.4-5.)
 G-CO.3.
 Given a rectangle, parallelogram, trapezoid, or regular polygon, describe the rotations and reflections that carry it onto itself.
 EEG-CO.3.
 Not Applicable The Extended Standards Educator Committee determined there are no real-world applications for this standard that are appropriate for this population and/or they have been covered in previous standards.
 (See EEF-CO.4-5.)